 We left the walls and strolled through the Roman Gardens.
 In all the times I had visited Chester, I didn’t even know these beautiful gardens existed.
 The Gardens also house the Roman Baths.

 We stumbled across a Roman Guard in the amphitheatre who was regaling a group of children with his stories.

-We visited the Grosvenor Museum which is free to enter, with a suggested donation of £3 per person.
-We wandered around the different exhibitions, and particular liked the Samurai Arms and Armour which is running until the 21st February 2016.
+We visited the Chester Grosvenor Museum which is free to enter, with a suggested donation of £3 per person.
+We wandered around the different exhibitions, and particular liked the Samurai Arms and Armour which was running at the time.